nliulab/FedScore/README.md

 To fill this gap, we propose FedScore, a first-of-its-kind framework for building federated scoring systems across multiple sites.

-The figure below provides a high-level overview of the FedScore algorithm:
+The figure below provides a high-level overview of the FedScore algorithm (example of survival outcomes):

 ![Figure 1: Overview of the FedScore algorithm (survival outcomes)](workflow.jpg)